 We will clearly publish the entry criteria for courses both in our printed materials and online.
-The criteria reflects the minimum entry criteria that applicants must meet.
+The criteria reflects the minimum entry criteria that applicants must meet to be successful on this course.

-All applicants will be required to provide an acceptable reference as part of the entry criteria
+All applicants will be required to provide an acceptable reference as part of the entry criteria, for those in education this will be from their current / last education provider.

 For some courses, as well as meeting the minimum entry criteria for that level of study, we may ask applicants to meet additional entry criteria relevant to that particular subject area.
-This may be specific subject-related testing or activities (e.g. DBS check for childcare, production of an art portfolio for art and design courses)
+This may be specific subject-related testing or activities (e.g. DBS check for childcare and health and social care, production of an art portfolio for art and design courses)

 All applicants are required to provide evidence of their qualifications in order to show that they meet the course entry requirements.
 This evidence must identify the institution (i.e. the previous school) and /or the accrediting body as well as the qualification and level achieved.
-We reserve the right to determine the acceptability of any evidence provided and may require the applicant to provide further evidence if there is any ambiguity or lack of clarity
+We reserve the right to determine the acceptability of any evidence provided and may require the applicant to provide further evidence if there is any ambiguity or lack of clarity.